Overview

 Adding a Shortcode Using the Shortcode Block

-If you are using the block editor and want to add a form using the shortcode (instead of using the Gravity Forms block), you can add it using the Shortcode block, which is found under the Widgets category.
+If you are using the block editor and want to add a form using the shortcode (instead of theĀ Gravity Forms block), use the Shortcode block, which is found under the Widgets category.

 To do this, follow these steps: